Synthetic Difference in Differences

 \subsection{Penn World Table Placebo Study}

 The simulation based on the CPS is a natural benchmark for applications that traditionally rely on DID-type methods to estimate the policy effects.
-In contrast, SC methods are typically used in applications where units tend to be more heterogeneous and are observed over a longer timespan as in, e.g., \citet*{abadie2014}.
+In contrast, SC methods are often used in applications where units tend to be more heterogeneous and are observed over a longer timespan as in, e.g., \citet*{abadie2014}.
 To investigate the behavior of SDID in this type of setting, we propose a second set of simulations based on the Penn World Table.
 This dataset contains observations on annual real GDP for $N = 111$ countries for $T = 48$ consecutive years, starting from 1959; we end the dataset in 2007 because we do not want the treatment period to coincide with the Great Recession.
 We construct the outcome and the assignment model following the same procedure outlined in the previous subsection.
 We select $\log(\mathrm{real\ GDP})$ as the primary outcome.
 As with the CPS dataset, the two-way fixed effects explain most of the variation; however, the interactive component plays a larger role in determining outcomes for this dataset than for the CPS data.
 We again derive treatment assignment via an exposure variable $D_i$, and consider both a uniformly random distribution for $D_i$ as well as two non-uniform ones based on predicting Penn World Table indicators of democracy and education respectively.

 Results of the simulation study are presented in Table \ref{table2}.
-At a high level, these results mirror the ones above: SDID again performs well in terms of both bias and root-mean squared error and across all simulation settings.
-In particular, SDID is nearly unbiased, which will be crucial for valid inference.
-The main difference between Tables \ref{table1} and \ref{table2} is that, here, DID does substantially worse relative to SC than before.
+At a high level, these results mirror the ones above: SDID again performs well in terms of both bias and root-mean squared error and across all simulation settings dominates the other estimators.
+In particular, SDID is nearly unbiased, which is important for constructing confidence intervals with accurate coverage rates.
+The main difference between Tables \ref{table1} and \ref{table2} is that DID does substantially worse here relative to SC than before.
 This appears to be due to the presence of a stronger interactive component in the Penn World Table dataset, and is in line with the empirical practice of preferring SC over DID in settings of this type.
 We again defer a discussion of inference to Section \ref{sec:inference}.